abxh/futhrast/README.md

 ./futhrast-gui
 ```

-The code was tested with [this](https://github.com/diku-dk/futhark/tree/11ed647c187efe43ccc9e808dbcbb040de99d2ba)
- `nightly` version of the `futhark` compiler.
+The code was tested with `nightly` version of the `futhark` compiler.
 You must build `futhark` manually.

-You may need to install `xxd`, `libsdl2-dev` and `libsdl2-ttf-dev` libraries to build the `lys` futhark library.
+You need to install the SDL-dependencies `libsdl2-dev` and `libsdl2-ttf-dev` libraries to build the `lys` futhark library.

 More details on the requirements of the `lys` library can be found [here](https://github.com/abxh/lys?tab=readme-ov-file#requirements).